amirongit/notecode/elasticsearchInAction.md

     - documents ("_doc" is a generic pointer to the single document type an index is able to store)
 <!---->
 - APIs are exposed as a suffix of their corresponding resource
-    - sometimes multiple comma-separated resources on the same level can be used
+    - sometimes multiple comma separated resources on the same level can be used
     - components
         - HTTP method (action) (verbs)
         - hostname & port